perladvent/perldotcom/content/article/_pub_2002_08_22_exegesis5.md

 Explicit character classes were deliberately made a little less convenient in Perl 6, because they're generally a bad idea in a Unicode world.
-For example, the `[A-Za-z]` character class in the above examples won't even match standard alphabetic Latin-1 characters like `'Ã'`, `'Ã©'`, `'Ã¸'`, let alone alphabetic characters from code-sets such as Cyrillic, Hiragana, Ogham, Cherokee, or Klingon.
+For example, the `[A-Za-z]` character class in the above examples won't even match standard alphabetic Latin-1 characters like `'Ã'`, `'é'`, `'ø'`, let alone alphabetic characters from code-sets such as Cyrillic, Hiragana, Ogham, Cherokee, or Klingon.

 ------------------------------------------------------------------------